AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 string library increases the problem of adding complexity to this very basic and fundamental domain.

 Yes, a C++ developer lives in a string hell!
-And therefore, a main design goal of module
+And therefore, the main design goal of module
-\alib_strings_nl  is to mitigate the problems.
+\alib_strings_nl  is to mitigate these problems.

 \I{################################################################################################}
 ## 1.1 Library Design Goals ## {#alib_strings_intro_goals}